PabloMansanet/HierophantMod/mechanics.md

    * You may not consume or earn potions as a reward during this combat.
 At the beginning of your turn, gain 1 dexterity.
 (Innate)

-## Vow of Contemplation (cost 1 power rare)
+## Contemplation (cost 0 power rare)
-   * Every turn, shuffle an unplayable meditation status card in your draw pile, then draw two cards.
-(Innate)
+   * Every turn, shuffle 2 unplayable meditation status cards in your draw pile, then draw 2(3) cards.

 ## Vow of Sanctity (cost 1 power common)
-   * You lose 2 extra piety when dealing damage.
+   * You lose 3 extra piety when dealing damage.
    * At the end of your turn, gain 10 piety.
 (Innate)

 ## Vow of Purity (cost 2 power rare)